keanedawg/jogging-lawrence/README.md

 enough, and you can afford gym memberships to help Lawrence out.
 Lawrence is happy as long as he keeps jogging, so help him out with his goal!

+Wanna see what the game looks like?
+Check out this [demo video](https://youtu.be/DALLQcT9jKY).

 *Directories*
 src/ - The code.
 src/img/ - The images.